Intelligent-Silicon/AutoUnattend/Microsoft-Windows-Setup.md

 Order 3
 diskpart /s X:\diskpart.txt > X:\diskpart.log
 ```
-The Windows RE Recovery partition is installed in C:\Recovery and no recovery partition will be created.
+The Windows RE (Recovery Environment) partition is installed in C:\Recovery and no recovery partition will be created.

 ```
 <RunSynchronousCommand wcm:action="add">